After years of waiting it finally opened, the world’s first Ghibli Park, and we were first in line!

 Every day: ¥1,000 (children ¥500)

-Park hours will be 10:00 to 17:00 on weekdays, and 9:00 to 17:00 on weekends, holidays, and long school holidays.
+Park hours are 10:00 to 17:00 on weekdays, and 9:00 to 17:00 on weekends, holidays, and long school holidays.
 The park will be closed Tuesdays, except for national holidays.

 Ghibli Park (ジブリパーク)